FreePYQ logoFreePYQ

 Explanation:

 In MS Excel, a relative reference (D) automatically adjusts both the column letter and row number when a formula is copied.
 This is the default behavior (e.g., A1 copied to B2 becomes B2).
 Absolute reference (C) fixes both ($A$1), mixed reference (A) fixes one ($A1 or A$1), and static reference (B) is not a standard Excel term.
-The correct answer is D, as it uniquely describes the automatic adjustment of both column and row in relative references.
+D, as it uniquely describes the automatic adjustment of both column and row in relative references is the answer.

 Question 54